ProfOlaf: Semi-Automated Tool for Systematic Literature Reviews: Introduction

 Several methods and tools have been proposed to automate or support various steps of the systematic review process~\cite{fabiano2024optimize, van2021automation}.
 Existing solutions, such as reference managers or search engines, offer only partial assistance, leaving key tasks manual, time-consuming, and error-prone, reducing efficiency and reproducibility~\cite{keele2007guidelines}.
 More advanced approaches, such as AI-based tools, have shown promising results~\cite{fabiano2024optimize}, but remain fragmented.
 Although these tools exist for individual steps of the process, no solution provides comprehensive support at all stages.
 Furthermore, achieving a sensible balance between manual effort and tool assistance is essential to ensure that precision is not compromised in the pursuit of reducing effort.

 In response to these requirements, we propose \name, a semi-automated tool designed to support and streamline the review process. \name\ implements a structured methodology that adheres to established guidelines for systematic reviews.
 The methodology was designed with the goal of reducing human effort to the greatest extent possible.
-For the collection phase, \name\ uses an iterative snowballing process to collect relevant articles, with each iteration involving human filtering supported by our tool.
-In the analysis phase, \name\ integrates large language models (LLMs) to ease the analysis of the collected articles, enabling users to extract key topics from each article and query the model regarding its contents.
+For the collection phase, \name\ uses an iterative snowballing process to collect relevant articles, each iteration involving human-led filtering supported by our tool and optionally assisted by large language models (LLMs) as secondary reviewers.
+In the analysis phase, \name\ integrates LLMs to ease the analysis of the collected articles, enabling users to extract key topics from each article and query the model regarding its contents.